KennyKenzi/IndeedCopyFE/README.md

 # Personal Notes
 Incomplete/Abandoned Project.
-Started out one way with regular "use-state", then attempted to implement Contex API/Use Reducer halfway and never finished May attempt to correct in future or just start afresh.
+Started out one way with regular "use-state", then attempted to implement Contex API/Use Reducer halfway and never finished.
+May attempt to correct in future or just start afresh.